 Adjunct Board Member, Maryland Volunteer Lawyers for the Arts, 2011-2015

-Secretary and Co-chair, Black and White Party Committee, Pratt Contemporaries Board, 2014 - current
+Governance Chair and Member, Pratt Contemporaries Board, 2014 - current

 Member, Energy and Natural Resources Committee, Greater Baltimore Committee